syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Triggered after the ribbon tab item selected in the ribbon control.
+Triggered after the ribbon tab item is selected in the ribbon control.

 <table class="params">
 <thead>